darren6996140/mysejahtera_0.5/README.md

 1. To auto-categorize the public users into high-risk and low-risk group based on medical history (and skip no. 1 (admin)) and/or priority ranking based on occupation (and skip no. 2 (admin)).
 2. Auto-assigned appointment when new vaccination slot/date/center is made available by the administrator.
 3. To check if a vaccination center has empty slots (certain date and time has not reached the maximum capacity) and/or over-booking (number of appointments are more than the capacity) and notify the administrators.
 4. To store all available data in persistent storage file (or text file).
+[DONE]
 5. Graphical user interface.
+[N/A]
+Extra: 1.
+Hashing passwords.
+[DONE]

 Deliverables
 You are to submit the following for this assignment: